Albie Hecht

-At Nickelodeon, Hecht oversaw the development and production of SpongeBob SquarePants, Dora the Explorer, Blue's Clues, and such live-action shows as All That, Kenan and Kel and The Naked Brothers Band.
-He also co-created and executive produced the Nickelodeon Kids' Choice Awards, and built the Nick Digital Studio in New York and the Nick animation studio in Los Angeles.
+At Nickelodeon, Hecht oversaw the development and approval of all the network's films and TV shows from 1997 to 2003, including SpongeBob SquarePants, Dora the Explorer, Blue's Clues, and such live-action shows as All That.
+He also co-created and executive produced the Nickelodeon Kids' Choice Awards, and built the Nick Digital Studio in New York City and the Nick animation studio in Los Angeles.
+When establishing his independent production company Worldwide Biggies, Hecht developed and executive produced The Naked Brothers Band (2007-09).

-In movies, Hecht produced films for Paramount including Lemony Snicket's A Series of Unfortunate Events.
-The SpongeBob SquarePants Movie, The Rugrats Movie and the Oscar nominated animated feature Jimmy Neutron: Boy Genius.

-At Spike TV, his shows included The Joe Schmo Show, MXC and signing the Ultimate Fighting Championship franchise.
+When Hecht became the president of the TV channel TNN, he revised the network's title to Spike TV, where his shows included The Joe Schmo Show, MXC and signing the Ultimate Fighting Championship franchise.